 - 20.7.1.
-This section details the output of an assessment of the vulnerability of the EMG2 Project to the risk of MAD during both the construction and operation phases, taking into account the embedded design, mitigation and enhancement measures detailed in Section 20.6 above. - 20.7.2.
-The MAD Events to which the EMG2 Project may be vulnerable during construction and operation are summarised below.
-The assessment covers both the DCO Application comprising the EMG2 Works and Highways Works components and the MCO Application comprising the EMG1 Works as each risk recorded is equally relevant to both applications. - 20.7.3.
-The intra-project effects of the EMG2 Project are considered in the next cumulative effects section together with an assessment of any relevant wider inter-project effects between the EMG2 Project and other projects.
+This section details the output of the preliminary assessment of the vulnerability of the Scheme to the risk of MAD during both the construction and operation phases, taking into account the embedded design, mitigation and enhancement measures detailed in section 20.6. - 20.7.2.
+Based on the information known at this stage of the Scheme, MAD Events to which the Scheme may be vulnerable during construction and operation are summarised below.